project-hadron/discovery-transition-ds/docs/source/components/getting_started.rst

 **************

-A patch release include small and encapsulated code changes that do not directly effect a Major or Minor release, for example changing ``round(...`` to ``np.around(...``, and bug fixes that were missed when the project released the previous version.
+A patch release include small and encapsulated code changes that do not directly effect a major or minor release, for example changing ``round(...`` to ``np.around(...``, and patch bug fixes that can't wait to be released before a major or minor release.
 If the previous version released ``v10.2.7`` the patch release would be versioned as ``v10.2.8``.